Index of a subgroup: Finite index

-What we have said so far applies whether the index of H is finite or infinte.
+What we have said so far applies whether the index of H is finite or infinite.
 Now assume that it is the finite number n.
 Since the number of possible permutations of cosets is finite, namely n!, then there can only be a finite number of sets like B. (If G is infinite, then all such sets are therefore infinite.)
 The set of these sets forms a group isomorphic to a subset of the group of permutations, so the number of these sets must divide n!.
 Furthermore, it must be a multiple of n because each coset of H contains the same number of cosets of A. Finally, if for some c ∈ G and a ∈ A we have ca = xc, then for any d ∈ G dca = dxc, but also dca = hdc for some h ∈ H (by the definition of A), so hd = dx.
 Since this is true for any d, x must be a member of A, so ca = xc implies that cac^{−1} ∈ A and therefore A is a normal subgroup.

 The index of the normal subgroup not only has to be a divisor of n!, but must satisfy other criteria as well.
 Since the normal subgroup is a subgroup of H, its index in G must be n times its index inside H. Its index in G must also correspond to a subgroup of the symmetric group S_{n}, the group of permutations of n objects.
 So for example if n is 5, the index cannot be 15 even though this divides 5!, because there is no subgroup of order 15 in S_{5}.

 In the case of n = 2 this gives the rather obvious result that a subgroup H of index 2 is a normal subgroup, because the normal subgroup of H must have index 2 in G and therefore be identical to H. (We can arrive at this fact also by noting that all the elements of G that are not in H constitute the right coset of H and also the left coset, so the two are identical.)
 More generally, a subgroup of index p where p is the smallest prime factor of the order of G (if G is finite) is necessarily normal, as the index of N divides p! and thus must equal p, having no other prime factors.
 For example, the subgroup Z_{7} of the non-abelian group of order 21 is normal (see List of small non-abelian groups and Frobenius group#Examples).